SungHoHong2/Ceph-Experiment/Experiments/FAST_new_design/8_fuse.md

     - [x] read request and then wait until it gets the data
     - [x] collect the latency

 - [ ] **server side**
+    - [ ] solve the situation where dpdk can work with FUSE
+    - [ ] run DPDK
-    - [ ] the multi-thread is not working, once introduced it will stop working properly
+    - [ ] get the cache hit results
-    - [ ]
+    - [ ] get the non-remote storage result